LorenzoZaccagnini/angular-marker-cluster/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Description
-This web app shows how agm and agm cluster can be used to cluster a large amount of markers in google map
+This Angular application shows how agm and agm cluster can be used to cluster a large amount of markers in google map

 ## Code scaffolding